Data Governance

 Screenshot 2025-03-17 at 18.48.18

-How to introduce Data Contracts in your enterprise
+How to introduce data contracts in your enterprise

-Step 1 - Declaring data contracts
+Step 1 - Declare data contracts as version-controlled specifications

 A straightforward way to begin is by committing data contracts as version-controlled artifacts in repositories like Git.
 This approach aligns with DevOps principles and ensures that contracts are treated as first-class citizens in the development lifecycle.
 Over time, contracts should be integrated into the broader data platform, ensuring automated enforcement and governance.

-Step 2 - Enforcing data contracts
+Step 2 - Enforce data contracts in production pipelines

-Declaring a data contract is only the first step—ensuring it is enforced at runtime is equally critical.
 Several implementation patterns exist, including the circuit breaker pattern, where data is first staged and validated against the contract before being made available to consumers.

 Another approach is the red flag pattern, where data is made available but flagged if it does not comply with the contract.

-Step 3 - Automating data contracts
+Step 3 - Automate data contract validation and governance

 Implementing data contracts at scale presents challenges, particularly in large enterprises with complex organizational structures.
 One of the biggest hurdles is ensuring adoption among different teams.